jnozzi/cocoadev.com/SiteContent/General/CrossPlatform.markdown

-[[CrossPlatform]] code is code that compiles and runs on more than one platform, the more, the merrier.
+General/CrossPlatform code is code that compiles and runs on more than one platform, the more, the merrier.
 It's hard to do well because of endianess of the processor, the availability of libraries and frameworks, et cetera.
-C technically ''should'' be [[CrossPlatform]], but in reality, you tend to have to code to more than the ANSI headers.
+C technically *should* be General/CrossPlatform, but in reality, you tend to have to code to more than the ANSI headers.

 POSIX is a nice attempt at making C portable to a reasonably large set of platforms.

-Java is [[CrossPlatform]], and [[ScriptingLanguages]] can be because they tend to be very high-level.
+Java is General/CrossPlatform, and General/ScriptingLanguages can be because they tend to be very high-level.
 To my mind, it would seem that most high-level languages, including ones like Haskell and ML, should be reasonably portable.

 ---